 Robin looked back into the empty messenger bag.
 "There's no Attribute Deck in there you stupid piece of paper."
-However, a dark wooden card case with intricate blue mystical markings etched on its surface appeared at the bottom of the bag.
+A dark wooden card case with intricate blue mystical markings etched on its surface appeared at the bottom of the bag.
 Robin could feel the slight bit of added weight in the satchel.
-Tucking the instruction book under one arm he took the case out and pulled its top off revealing a set of 27 tarot-looking cards made of the same stiff-but-flexible parchment as the instruction sheet.
+He took the case out and pulled its top off revealing a set of 27 tarot-looking cards made of the same stiff-but-flexible parchment as the instruction sheet.
 Each card listed an attribute, kind of like in Dungeons and Dragons, but there were nine different types and each had three variations labeled with a single trait and a polyhedral dice icon: